What it is:

 The audit covers topics such as air quality, energy efficiency, water conservation, waste management, daily operations and maintenance.
-The auditor will create a report specifically tailored to your faith community that will include findings and recommendations on how to improve the issues outlined.
+The auditor then creates a report specifically tailored to your faith community with findings and recommendations on how to improve the issues outlined.
 The report includes colour photos to help faith community members understand the areas of opportunity, and additional reference materials that committee members and staff can use to help turn the recommendations into actions.

 It is important to note that Faith & the Common Good also has audit partners for comprehensive Energy Audits that focus more specifically on detailed energy measures for each religious building.
 The Green Audit is meant to be a broader more holistic overview of the wide range of greening topics to help faith communities prioritize a range of actions.